JustifiableConcepts/vivet-in-aeternum/README.md

 =================

 ### GETTING STARTED
-  __This game is in SUPER EARLY BETA, we haven't even figured out how to play__
+  __This game is in SUPER EARLY ALPHA, we haven't even figured out how to play__
   1. Download the zip file
   2. Print the cards under **Assets**
   3. Read through all the pages in "Docs"